 First off, private lessons are PRICEY.
 Over time they can add up to a lot of money spent.
 Online lessons are much more affordable.

 Beyond that you’re able to learn at your own pace – if you want to go faster, go faster.
-If there’s too much on your plate right now, you can put in the work when you have the time.
 The flexibility of online training is just so enticing it’s hard to pass up.

 But the biggest benefit to choosing one of the courses we recommend above, is that you are more likely to learn exactly what YOU want to learn.

 You get to learn the music you want to learn.
 You get to learn the songs you want to learn.
 And you get to learn the WAY you want to learn.

 With a private teacher, you’re forced to go by their schedule, their methodology and their song choices.
 Most of the time (in my personal experience) it’s never anything you actually WANT to do or get excited about.
 It’s different with the online training programs above.

 And that’s why we will always recommend self-training with the aid of a high-end tutorial over private piano lessons every single day.

 I hired a private piano teacher once.
 I also had a private guitar teacher.